vaibhavdeoda/FinQuant-RAG-API/README.md

 # FinQuant-RAG-API 🚀

-A lightweight, agentic Retrieval-Augmented Generation (RAG) API designed to securely query financial reports and documents using natural language.
-It implements an intelligent agent workflow that forces reliance on local database contexts to eliminate model hallucinations.
+A lightweight, agentic Retrieval-Augmented Generation (RAG) app designed to securely query financial reports and documents using natural language.
+It implements an intelligent agent workflow that forces reliance on local vector database contexts to ensure highly relevant, data-grounded responses.

 ---